-These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries including New Polaris Gold Mines Ltd. and AIM.
-The financial statements of subsidiaries are included in the consolidated financial statements from the date control commences until the date control ceases.
+These condensed consolidated interim financial statements include the accounts of the Company and its wholly-owned subsidiaries including New Polaris Gold Mines Ltd. and American Innovative Minerals, LLC ("AIM").
+The financial statements of subsidiaries are included in the condensed consolidated interim financial statements from the date control commences until the date control ceases.
 All significant intercompany transactions and balances are eliminated on consolidation.